DOES LAWYER HAVE TO BE HONEST WITH THE COURT?

-For the sake of argument: when a client reveals to attorney that he is “probably had too much to drink”, that information is privileged and confidential.
-Attorney can not reveal it to anyone unless client agrees.
-This concept is so important in the United States legal system that it passed by various legislation into laws; in California, into a Business and Professional Code section 6068:
+When a client reveals to attorney that he “had too much to drink”, that information is privileged and confidential.
+Attorney can not reveal that to anyone unless client agrees.
+This concept is so important in the United States legal system that it was made into law, such as in California: Business and Professional Code section 6068:

 “It is the duty of an attorney to do all of the following: … (e)(1) to maintain inviolate the confidence, and at every peril to himself or herself to preserve the secrets, of his or her client”.

 An attorney can ethically and legally defend a client under bad facts when the attorney believes that the government can not meet its burden of proof.
 Call Los Angeles DUI attorney even when you think you don’t have a good case.